davesmiths/imagefill/readme.md

 * golden - aligns the first golden intersection at 0.6180... with the same point on the wrapper
 * second-golden - aligns the second golden intersection at 0.3819... with the same point on the wrapper

-Options are applied in two ways
+Apply options in two ways

 Markup:
 ```